-We are working to curate a collection of planetary health teaching materials to serve as a rich open-access and globally-accessible resource, designed to infuse existing disciplines with planetary health concepts and educate the next generation of planetary health scholars.
-The process of collecting and collating existing teaching materials on planetary health topics serves as a key component in building a planetary health community worldwide, supporting the development of a community of practice.
-Input from international networks will produce materials that are contextually relevant around the world.
+The PHA is curating a collection of planetary health teaching materials to serve as a rich open-access and globally-accessible resource, designed to infuse existing disciplines with planetary health concepts and educate the next generation of planetary health scholars.
+This is a fundamentally collaborative effort to create a global good for planetary health education and input from international networks will produce materials that are contextually relevant around the world.